 Line - draws vertical or horizontal line.

-Canvas - allows to extend standard set of visual elements by giving access to low-level SkiaSharp API.
+Canvas - allows you to extend the standard set of visual elements by giving access to the low-level SkiaSharp API.

-Placeholder - draws simple placeholder image for prototyping purposes.
+Placeholder - draws a simple placeholder image for prototyping purposes.

-Width - sets minimum and/or maximum width constraint to its children.
+Width - applies minimum and/or maximum width constraints to its children.

-Height - sets minimum and/or maximum height constraint to its children.
+Height - applies minimum and/or maximum height constraints to its children.

-Alignment - allows to specify exact position of its child, e.g. in the middle, or in the low-bottom corner.
+Alignment - allows you to specify the exact position of its child, e.g. in the middle, or in the bottom left corner.

 Padding - applies empty space around its children.

-Aspect Ratio - reserves an area of provided aspect ratio.
+Aspect Ratio - reserves an area with a specified aspect ratio.

-Extend - extends child size to fit entire content vertically and/or horizontally.
+Extend - extends child size to fit the entire content vertically and/or horizontally.

-Minimal box - minimizes child size to the smallest possible, useful when the parent element provides more space than necessary.
+Minimal box - minimizes child size to the smallest possible.
+Useful when the parent element provides more space than is necessary.